Hanrui-Wang/onnx-profiler/README.md

 * `verbose` is set to `True` to display the number of multiplications in each layer; alternatively, you can set it to `False` if you do not want any intermediate outputs.
 * `reduction` is set to `np.sum` to sum up the computations in all layers.
 If you want to obtain the computations in all layers (as a list), you can set this argument to `None`.

-If you want to profile the number of parameters in your model,
+Similarly, if you want to profile the number of parameters in your model,

 ```python
 from onnxp import *